What is a chatbot?

 The chatbot service is available in applications like Facebook Messenger, SMS, Slack, Skype, etc.

-Why should you use a chatbot?
+When should you consider to use a chatbot?

 A chatbot can be used for many types of services including, but not limited to the following;